KYMCO SCOOTERS

 Kymco USA dropped the aging Super 9 now that the newer Super 8 was selling well.
 The new Super 8 scooters used the same aging but reliable 4-stroke motors Kymco has been using for years.

-Kymco Canada tidied up their product line by dropping the popular but aging Super 9, People series, People S series and the Bet & Win series of scooters and adding the Super 8 50 & 150 and the Downtown 300i (shown in orange) .
-With these changes, Kymco stopped selling the People, People S and Bet & Win scooters.
+Kymco Canada tidied up their product line by dropping the popular but aging Super 9, the People S series and the Bet & Win series of scooters.
+They added the Super 8 50 & 150 and the Downtown 300i (shown in orange).
 Unlike in the USA, Canadians were offered the 50cc Super 8 in a 2-stroke rather than a 4-stroke.
-Both 50cc Super 8 engines are older air cooled designs from the 90’s that are likely going to be replaced in the next few years.
+Both 50cc Super 8 engines are older air cooled designs.

 2011